hayeseoin/vagrant-labs/README.md

 # Vagrant Labs

-Reusable lab environment templates for exploring infrastructure tooling.
+Library of composable, reusable Vagrant templates and provisioning scaffolds, and a framwork for using Vagrant with WSL and Hyper-V.

 Designed for:
 - Windows 10/11 with WSL2
-- Vagrant with Hyper-V or Libvirt
+- Vagrant with Hyper-V or Libvirt (Libvirt in development)
 - Optional tools for enhanced usability

 ## Getting Started